 Customers can configure these laptops with three processor options, up to Intel’s eighth-generation Core i9-8950HK six-core chip (no 9th gen here).
 You’ll also get up to 32GB of system memory at 2,666MHz (2x 16GB), dual storage options, 2.5Gbps ethernet networking, and more.
 The m17 measures 0.91 inches thick at its highest peak, with an average weight of 5.79 pounds.
 The m15 is slightly lighter and thinner at 4.78 pounds and 0.83 inches.

 This RTX 2080 laptop can handle anything you throw at it, but it won’t come cheap.
-The base model is well over $6,000, and the upgraded version with 128GB of RAM and two 1TB PCIe M.2 SSDs bumps that up to over $7,000.
+The base model is well over $6,000, which makes it one of the most expensive laptops on the list.
 Still, if money is no object and you need a super powerful laptop, you won’t be disappointed.

 Following the trend of ridiculously powerful laptops, the Asus ROG Mothership is another interesting concept laptop with RTX 2080 graphics.
 Unlike the other options on this list, it’s more of a hybrid laptop, with a stand for the monitor and pop out keyboard.
 This is a neat trick, but it does somewhat limit its portability as it requires two large power bricks.
 Thankfully, the bundle linked below includes a mouse and bag, so you don’t need to worry about additional accessories.